pjirayu/STOS/README.md

 ```

 ## Setup
-* **Dataset** can be downloaded here [Office-31](https://faculty.cc.gatech.edu/~judy/domainadapt/) then create a new "data" folder and put into it.
+* **Dataset** can be downloaded here [Office-31](https://faculty.cc.gatech.edu/~judy/domainadapt/) then create a new "data" folder in the project directory and put into its.

 * **requirements** python==3.8, torch==1.9.0, torchvision==0.10.0, numpy==1.18.1
 ###### <ins>Note</ins> the considered environment runs on GPU with CUDA 11.1 and cuDNN 8.1 package versions.
-We can not confirm how this would affect working this env. with other package versions.
+We can not affirm how this would affect working this env. with other package versions.

 ### To utilize Spectral-CORAL and other related resources in the demonstration
 * Reproducible is by using the given function and any information in this repo (please read the license and policy, open and/or discuss the issues with us, and cite our paper).